Marketing at Otago has a range of exciting potential research areas for postgraduate students

 Staff Contact: Dr John Williams

 How business can be run in a more sustainable/efficient/resilient manner for the benefit of society as a whole.
+Work in a multi-disciplinary team investigating how sustainable marketing and entrepreneurship initiatives can improve economic and social well-being, as well as improve resilience in climate-threatened communities.

 Staff Contact: Dr Ben Wooliscroft